Why Django Unchained is not really about Django

 Before I get started, allow me to explain what the "hero's journey" truly is.
-A hero's journey centers on a chosen individual, who's conventionally average, who has to go through a set of trials and reach a point of transcendence (or evolution) because of struggle and the persistence to overcome that struggle.
-An example of a conventional hero's journey is "Baby" in Dirty Dancing. while she was guided by another, she ended up reaching a heighten point in her character (which was literally represented by her "lift" at the end of the film).
-However, not all hero's journey's are visible and could only be seen through analysis.
+A hero's journey centers on a chosen individual, conventionally average, who has to go through a set of trials and reach a point of transcendence (or evolution) because of struggle and the persistence to overcome that struggle.
+An example of a conventional hero's journey is "Baby" in Dirty Dancing.
+While she was guided by another, she ended up reaching a heightened point in her character (which was literally represented by her "lift" at the end of the film).
+However, not all hero's journeys are visible and could only be seen through analysis.
 That's where Django Unchained comes in.

-Django Unchained initially represents itself as the sole story of Django and his "unchaining" or his break from bondage.
-The opening credits present a downtrodden slave marching forward along to someone else's accord, yet the roaring, almost inducing music in the background argues that the hero "Django" is underneath that individual.
+Django Unchained initially represents itself as the sole story of Django and his "unchaining," or break from bondage.
+The opening credits present a downtrodden slave marching forward along to someone else's accord, yet the roaring, almost inciting music in the background argues that the hero "Django" is underneath that individual.
 You see, here is where the film's dissonance begins.
 And that dissonance causes the rift between the three stories.
 What?
 Three stories?
 That's right.

 Right after Django's juxtaposed visual, we have Dr. King Schultz's enigmatic introduction.
 Dr. Schultz automatically controls the story from that point on.
 He commands the attention of the viewer (which is no doubt attributed to Waltz's performance (which he got a silver medal for)), commands the direction of the story (he is the overseer and gives exposition), and takes Django as his "slave"/partner as a physical representation of that control.
 This is to let the viewer know that we're not in Django's story anymore, we're in Schultz's.
 Schultz's story is the result of the subtle dissonance within the story, therefore his journey is subtle.
 It is purely metaphysical.